Step 3.3: Upgrade Facilities and Install Electrical Infrastructure

 Resources:

-- Electric Vehicle Make-Ready Programs — WRI's Electric School Bus Initiative: This guide contains contains information on core program components and how Make-Ready programs can support the build-out of essential EV charging infrastructure.
+- Electric Vehicle Make-Ready Programs — WRI's Electric School Bus Initiative: This guide contains information on core program components and how Make-Ready programs can support the build-out of essential EV charging infrastructure.

 - Electric School Bus Facility Assessment Guide — VEIC: This toolkit contains printable worksheets that a school district can use to conduct a facility assessment.